Cratis/Chronicle/Documentation/kernel/api/index.md

 ```

-Represents the result of an Cratis.Kernel.Grains.Projections.IImmediateProjection.
+Represents the result of an Cratis.Chronicle.Grains.Projections.IImmediateProjection.

 ### Properties